 If you're not used to being in front of the camera, that's totally okay!
-For many of us, an engagement session is the first time we're professionally photographed (that was definitely the case for Arturo and me!).
-I always tell my couples that they don't have to worry about freezing up in front of the camera during their session.
+For many couples, an engagement session is the first time they're professionally photographed.
+I always tell my couples that they don't have to worry about feeling like a deer in the headlights in front of the camera during their session.
 Before I even pick up my camera to photograph the two of you, we'll go over a few simple poses that I like to use to create beautiful, genuine portraits.
 We'll chat, keeping things light, simple and fun!

 What to Wear

-I hope these tips help to answer some of your questions about your engagement session!
-I could go on an on, but we don't have all day!
-If you're in the midst planning your engagement session, don't over think anything; just remember to HAVE FUN!
+I hope these tips help to put some of your engagement session worries at ease!
+If you're in the midst planning your engagement session, don't over think anything; just remember to relax and HAVE FUN!